mjung5/online-news-prediction/analysis/socmed.md

     ## [1] "The Winning Model is: Random Forest!
 Its RMSE value is 6081.69"

-The winning model is Random Forest for socmed data.
+The winning model is Random Forest.
 Its RMSE value is 6081.69.